RafaelSterzinger/AlphaTrader/README.md

     Since I am rather new to machine learning, I will begin with standard DRL approaches listed on [SpinningUp](https://spinningup.openai.com/en/latest/user/algorithms.html) and their [Baseline Implementation](https://github.com/openai/baselines) to get an overview and a general practical understanding of this field as well as an insight on [Keras](https://keras.io/) or [PyTorch](https://pytorch.org/).
 Then I will have to chose one of the already mentioned more recent published scientific methods to predict the market with DRL.
 Knowledge I gathered till then will hopefully ease my decision.

     The chosen approach will then function as a baseline test for different variations and their performance.
 Variations I consider at the moment are the usage of RNN's, especially LSTM and/or news information in the form of Tweets.
-After my first tests, more specific rules for comparision will be set.
+After my first tests, more specific rules for comparison will be set.

-    For general comparision I will use a third party extension of the [OpenAI Gym Toolkit](https://github.com/openai/gym) called [AnyTrading](https://github.com/AminHP/gym-anytrading) - A testing and training environment to compare trading approaches.
+    For general comparison I will use a third party extension of the [OpenAI Gym Toolkit](https://github.com/openai/gym) called [AnyTrading](https://github.com/AminHP/gym-anytrading) - A testing and training environment to compare trading approaches.

 * __Dataset__